Skip to Main Content

 Although Ant is tiny, he definitely thinks he’s the fiercest animal in the park!
 Always a crowd pleaser, come and watch this wee man (and his syndrome) as he runs through a series of tunnels in the arena.

-These two are too big to miss.
-Be amazed as they swoop in from the other side of the lake and retrieve food from the water.
+This bird is too big to miss.
+Be amazed as he swoops in from the other side of the lake and retrieves food from the water.
 An awe-inspiring sight!
-But don’t worry, if you miss them in the show, you can visit Vraska and Bencecula in their brand new aviary – a state-of-the-art residence for two of the biggest stars around.
+But don’t worry, if you miss him in the display, you can visit Bencecula in his aviary – a state-of-the-art residence for the biggest star around.

 Peek the Barn Owl